Economy of Egypt: Iron and steel

-Egypt's iron and steel industry has played a crucial role in the nation's economic development, with a history dating back to 1936.
-Over the decades, the sector has expanded through state-owned enterprises and private firms, becoming a key driver of industrial growth and employment.
+Egypt has been producing iron and steel since 1936, and the industry has been important to its economic development.
+It has grown through both state-owned and private firms, and is a significant source of industrial output and jobs.
 As of 2024, Egypt is Africa’s leading steel producer, third largest in the Middle East and 19th globally, with an output of 10.7 million metric tons of crude steel produced in 2024.

 EZDK is the largest steel company in Egypt and the Middle East, today part of Ezz Industries.
 It owns four steel plants in Alexandria, Sadat, Suez and 10th of Ramadan.
 It was ranked 77th on the list of the world's largest steel companies by the World Steel Association in 2020, with a production of 4.57 million tons.

 In 2023 exports of reinforced steel surged more than threefold, reaching 1.54 million tons compared to 523,000 tons in the previous year.
 At the same time, crude steel production grew by 6% to 10.4 million tons, supported by increased exports, particularly in hot-rolled coil.

-Domestic consumption of steel products has steadily increased, reflecting the industry's importance to infrastructure and construction projects.
-However, the sector faces challenges, including outdated production technologies and competition from lower-cost imports, particularly from Turkey, China, and Ukraine.
-The government has implemented policies to support the industry, including trade protections and incentives to attract investment.
-Forecasts indicate a steady growth rate of 1.5% annually over the next decade, driven by Egypt’s expanding infrastructure projects and strategic geographic position as a trade hub.